w1zny/Scheduler/README.md

-### Create a random schedule with given conditions with ease
+### Create a random schedule with given conditions

 Create your data.py file in the same folder as other .py files for your circumstances.
 In this file, you should import methods.